leszek-wojcik/robobo/docs/_posts/2018-07-17-Limit_Switch.md

 Servos are used to run Robobo platform axis.
 Servo mechanism described [here](https://leszek-wojcik.github.io/robobo/arduino/servo/encoder/pololu/hbridge/pid/2017/12/29/servo.html) lacks one fundamental concept that would make it complete.
 That is absolute positioning.
-As mentioned encoder is to find relative movement only.
+As mentioned simple encoder is able to find relative movement only.
 This article describes limit switch hardware component and Robobo software design for it.

 # Limit Switch Hardware

 Typical limit switch logic is presented on diagram:
 ![Diagram](https://leszek-wojcik.github.io/robobo/images/LimitSwitch.jpg)

 Where (I suppose) NC stands for Normally Closed and NO as Normally Opened.
 These mean when no force applied on switch then NC is connected to C.